-There are plenty of activities to get lost in; from touring royal apartments, taking in the views from Carlton's Hill, taking in floral scents at the botanical gardens, walking the Royal Mile to combining culture and fine dinning at Witchery .
+There are plenty of activities to get lost in; from touring royal apartments, taking in the views from Carlton’s Hill, taking in floral scents at the botanical gardens, walking the Royal Mile to combining culture and fine dinning at Witchery.
 There is something for everyone.
-A city built on a set extinct volcanoes.
-So as you hike up to Arthur's seat or Edinburgh Castle, delight in the fact that you are walking on extinct volcanoes.
+A city built on an extinct volcano.
+So as you hike up to Arthur’s seat or Edinburgh Castle, delight in the fact that you are walking on extinct volcanoes.
 How cool it that?!
 If you have more than just a weekend in the city you can also branch out to the outskirts of Edinburgh and check out places like Dalkeith Country Park or other hiking tours on the edges of the capital.
 Below and in no particular order are my top 10 things to do and see in Edinburgh.

 10. Walk the Royal Mile

 This runs through the very heart of the city and connects the old town to Edinburgh Castle.
 Filled with shops, street entertainers, cafes and restaurants offering some of the best eating and drinking spots in the city.
 Royal Mile is also filed with street entertainment.
 My favorite was the levitating Yoda and the saw player.

 Just a short walk from the Royal Mile is Holyrood Park.
 This is where you can run around the 640 acre Royal Park that is also home to Holyrood Palace.
 Considering the royal family only reside there a few weeks(a week at a time at most) in a year you can test your luck at squat’s rights.
 If taking over the palace fails then walk a few meters up and rest your cheeks firmly on Arthur’s seat and take in the city’s vista.
 Arthur’s Seat is the highest point on this dormant volcano.
 If you are into the outdoors, Edinburgh also offers easy access to the Isle of Skye, for a guide check out Travel Monkey’s guide to the Isle of Skye.